Salinomycin

 Salinomycin is an antibacterial and coccidiostat ionophore therapeutic drug.
+It is widely researched for its anticancer stem cell properties.

+Salinomycin is also known to isomerise in solution.
+This unique property complicates its structural elucidation studies in areas such as analytical chemistry and pharmaceutical development.
+Mass spectrometry is the primary research technique in the analysis of polyether ionophores such as salinomycin.
+Different salinomycin isomers can generate unique sets of product ions in the mass spectrometer.
+A complete structural characterisation and fragmentation pathways for salinomycin and its isomers is important in understanding its fragmentation behaviour and provides firm ground for its future clinical drug discovery research.

 Antibacterial activity

 Salinomycin and its derivatives exhibit high antimicrobial activity against Gram-positive bacteria, including the most problematic bacteria strains such as methicillin-resistant Staphylococcus aureus and methicillin-resistant Staphylococcus epidermidis, and Mycobacterium tuberculosis.
 Salinomycin is inactive against fungi such as Candida and Gram-negative bacteria.

 Cancer research

 Pre-clinical

 Salinomycin has been shown by Piyush Gupta et al. of the Massachusetts Institute of Technology and the Broad Institute to kill breast cancer stem cells in mice at least 100 times more effectively than the anti-cancer drug paclitaxel.
 The study screened 16,000 different chemical compounds and found that only a small subset, including salinomycin and etoposide, targeted cancer stem cells responsible for metastasis and relapse.